pkmklong/pkmklong/README.md

 ### Hi there 👋

 Hi!
 I’m Patrick.
-I’m a curiosity-driven data scientist with a background in machine learning, neuroscience and tech transfer.
+I’m a curiosity-driven data scientist with a background in machine learning, neuroscience and healthcare.
 I’m passionate about combining data with curiosity to make healthcare better for everyone.

 A few of my interests 🌱
 * <b>Applied AI in Healthcare </b>- how can data practitioners best collaborate with healthcare professionals to improve patient outcomes?